wahibhaq/wahibhaq.github.io/pakistan-tourism.md

   - [Wonderful Pakistan album](https://www.facebook.com/media/set/?set=a.370615079670914.85280.143997832332641&type=3)

 ### Agencies/Portals to help you in planning trips

+#### Bike Trips
+  - [Karakoram Bikers](https://www.karakorambikers.com/about) is a well reputed team who deliver custom designed motorcycle tours that will see you fall in love with the northern areas of Pakistan.

+#### Others

   - [The Karakoram Club](https://web.facebook.com/groups/thekarakoramclub/?ref=nf_target&fref=nf) : This facebook group acts as a one stop platform for travel enthusiasts in Pakistan.
   - [K2 Kings Tourist Association of Pakistan](http://k2ktourists.com/) : This is a group of bikers who like to receive travelers, for pure entertainment, advise and help them with a sole intention of giving a good impression of Pakistan.
 It is completely non-profit and are very nice people.